 - Complete the project from class.
-Cut out and glue your chosen figures onto a colorful background.
+Cut out and glue your chosen sketches onto a colorful background.
 If you're not sure which sketches to cut out, it will help to think of a theme.
-If you want a solo dancer, glue one person.
-If you want a crowd, glue multiple same-sized sketches on one background (and overlap them to make them feel like they're in the same scene).

 - Cut your objects out with care

-- Overlap some or all of your objects to make the still life feel more natural
+- Overlap some or all of your objects to make the scene feel more natural

 - Reposition the sketches to explore different compositions before gluing it